Oibaf66/fbzx-wii/README_WIN.txt

-FBZX Wii was written to run on WII, for testing purpose FBZX Wii was adapted to run also on Windows.
-Anyhow the windows version is yet usable.
+FBZX Wii was written to run on WII, for testing purpose FBZX Wii was adapted to run also on Windows even if some WII features cannot be used.

 These are the basic instructions: